Ingvild Aleksandersen

-Ingvild Aleksandersen (born 1968) is a Norwegian lawyer who was serving as County Governor of Finnmark county from 2016 to 2018.
+Ingvild Aleksandersen (born 1968) is a Norwegian lawyer who served as county governor of Finnmark from 2016 to 2018.
+As of 1 January 2024, she serves as the acting county governor of Østfold, Buskerud, Oslo and Akershus.

 Personal life

-Aleksandersen was born in 1968, in Vadsø, the administrative centre of Finnmark, the country's northernmost county.
+Aleksandersen was born in 1968 in Vadsø, the administrative centre of Finnmark, the country's northernmost county.

 Education and career

 Aleksandersen graduated from the University of Oslo in 1995 with a cand.jur. degree.
 She then worked as a lawyer in private practice, for the Finnmark Estate, and for the Finnmark County Municipality.
 From 2013-2016, she was the assistant county governor of Finnmark under Gov. Gunnar Kjønnøy.
 On 1 October 2016, she was appointed as County Governor of Finnmark county.
 This job was temporary because the Government of Norway was re-evaluating the counties in Norway and the future of Finnmark as a separate county after 2019 was uncertain.
 Aleksandersen held the post until 2018, after which the Governor positions of Troms and Finnmark were merged from 2019.